Galápagos Giant Tortoise

 Up to the 19th century, the animals were hunted by sailors, because they needed food.
 Today there are only 3,000 to 5,000 of these animals left.
 Therefore they are a strictly protected species.

 At the age of about 20 to 25 years, the tortoises become mature.
 After mating, the female Galápagos giant tortoise lays about 24 eggs into a nest and covers it with leaves.
-The little baby tortoises hatch after 4 to 8 months and are left on their own right from the beginning.
+The little baby tortoises hatch after four to eight months and are left on their own right from the beginning.